YashKalia/Testing-PacMan/assignment-docs/assignment-3-report.md

    when the player has moved to the square where the ghost is assumed to be.
-   Furthermore, there are different ghosts each with different implementations of nextAIMove() which further decreases our controllability and reapetability of the test.
+   Furthermore, there are different ghosts each with different implementations of nextAIMove() which further decreases our controllability and repeatability of the test.

 For scenario 2.5. it's harder to create system test cases because :